TACC-Cloud/summer-institute-2020-tapis/block1/tapis-systems.md

 ### Hands-on

-TODO: maybe explain more about how to get the keys?

-As hands on exercise, you will register a private storage system using SSH key pair that can be used to login to Stampede2.
-Your public key must be placed in the authorized keys file on Stampede2.
-Copy the above template in a new storage.json file on your pwd in the CLI terminal.
-Please make sure to change the username, homeDir and auth block in the above template.
-It is recommended to generate one line private key using the command below to paste in the system definition.
+## Keys retrival
+Before you start working on the storage system definition please make sure that your public key is placed in the authorized keys file on Stampede2. <br/>
+Keep the public key and private key handy, these are required for the system definition.
+To retrive keys, login to Stampede2, go to .ssh folder and copy your public key into a notepad.
+It is recommended to generate one line private key using the command below.
+Save this to a notepad as well.

 ```
 awk -v ORS='\\n' '1' private_key_name

 ```

+## System definition

+Copy the above system definition template in a new storage.json file on your present working directory on the CLI terminal.
+Please make sure to change the username, homeDir and auth block in the above template.
+Copy the one liner keys in the auth block.
+Once your system definition is ready, use the command below to register the system.

 CLI command to register system is:
 ```